Skip to main content

 Frequently Asked Questions

-What buyers usually need answered before they enquire.
+What operators usually need answered before they enquire.

-The most effective empty leg distribution combines retargeting audiences built from past site visitors and enquirers, SEO for route-specific and last-minute searches, and a direct email list of warm buyers.
+The most effective empty leg distribution combines retargeting audiences built from past site visitors and enquirers, SEO for route-specific and last-minute searches, and a direct email list of warm customers.
 Aggregator listings alone create price pressure and no brand relationship — which is why operators with their own distribution channel sell at better margins.

 Yes, through evergreen landing pages rather than real-time listings.
-A page targeting "empty leg flights London to Ibiza" or "last-minute private jet New York" attracts buyers with genuine intent over time, independent of specific inventory.
+A page targeting "empty leg flights London to Ibiza" or "last-minute private jet New York" attracts customers with genuine intent over time, independent of specific inventory.
 Those visitors can be retargeted when relevant inventory exists, creating a warm audience that costs almost nothing to activate.

 Retargeting and email to an existing audience can generate bookings within days if the inventory and offer are right.
 SEO for route-specific terms typically takes three to six months to build meaningful visibility.
 The most effective approach combines both: immediate activation through direct channels while organic visibility grows in parallel.